jfbouzereau/explorer/README.md

 * Use the mouse wheel to scroll the workspace vertically.

+* Use the mouse wheel on a field list to scroll it.

-* Use the mouse wheel in the right side of the window to scroll the tools.
+* Move the mouse at the right of a field list to scroll it.

+* Move the mouse under a field list to resize it.

 ## Installation